 I was in the slow line, ugh.

 He looked at me somewhat puzzled.
 OK, maybe “puzzled” is being kind.
-His expression shouted, “why is this woman speaking to me?”, and you know something – he was right.
+His expression shouted, “Why is this woman speaking to me?”, and you know something?
+He was right.
 He might have thought I was looking for him to somehow magically solve the problem.
 I wasn’t.
 I was simply satisfying my need to vent and looking for some consensus regarding how ridiculous this wait was.

-In that moment it hit me.
+At that moment it hit me.
 I was reminded of what I tell my clients before they assert themselves and speak up: